 - Find new ways to serve others during the holidays- at a Thanksgiving meal for the homeless, at Food Bank, a toy drive, etc.

-- Update your online dating profiles and plan out more time for online dating.
+- Update your online dating profiles and plan out more time for dating apps.

 Meet someone through a new friend- Many of the places or events I listed also provide opportunities to meet new people of all ages and stages, not just eligible men.
 So, by stepping out of your normal routine, you will be able to form new connections and friendships.
 What a gift!
 Especially during a season that can feel more lonely.
 If you get used to casually mentioning your dating life as you get to know people (see above), you’ll open up the possibility of meeting men they know.
 For example, let’s say you decide to sit on the other side of the sanctuary at church next Sunday instead of in your usual spot.
 During the meet and greet time you turn around hoping to find a cute guy with a good job to say good morning to.
 Instead, you shake hands with a sweet, chatty woman in her sixties named Gwen.
 Womp, womp.
 Except, wait.
 How fun would it be to be friends with a spunky woman named Gwen?
 I like her already.
 Say hi and give her a hug next week when you see her.
 Answer all the sweet questions she asks you and ask her about her life, too.
 Soon you might find out that her son, or grandson, or neighbor, or dentist is in his twenties/thirties/whatever-age-you’re-looking-for and she’d love to introduce you to him!
 Isn’t Gwen the best?
 A new friend and possible blind dates.
 Win, win.